benlagreca02/Metroid-II-RL/README.md

 # Metroid-II-RL

-This is my attempt at having reinforcemnt learning play Metroid II

-Many other simmilar projects are out there, particularly with pokemon red

-I am implementing a "game wrapper" for Metroid II in the PyBoy emulator, which is being implemented in a fork of the emulator, but once I get my edits pulled into main, hopefully you can just use pip to install pyboy and get my metroid code.

-For now I'm not going to stress too much about documentation.
+Reinforcement learning plays Metroid II.
+'Nuff said.

 ## Current state

+PyBoy provides "game wrappers" for various games to make AI work easier.
+I am working on implementing one for Metroid II and will eventually get my code pulled into the project.

 Currently, a pixel-based observation approach is going to be used.
 A tile-based approach would be much more effecinet, and train much faster, however currently

 Some incredibly simple training has been done, but its terrible unsurprisingly.

-The two primary tasks of the project are optimizing the training, and the training itsself.
-These will be worked on in parallel, so training runs can be done
+This was mostly done to prove that the code environment worked, and some learning could be done.

 `main.py` is going to mostly be used for testing purposes.